- Last updated:

 The S.S.
 Dicky was an iron-hulled steamer, driven ashore at Caloundra during a cyclone in 1893.
 A number of efforts were made to re-float the Dicky but on each occasion it beached and was eventually abandoned as a total wreck.

 In late 2013 council developed the S.S.
 Dicky Taskforce to evaluate and provide a recommendation on the long term option for management of the site.
 The taskforce has a number of stakeholders from council, state government, community heritage and the Dicky Beach SLSC.
-In March 2014 the taskforce made a recommendation to council for the removal and relocation of the wreck ensuring that any project included community consultation, wreck conservation and the development of interpretation opportunities as key components to the wreck’s relocation.

 This will provide for the ongoing preservation of the local tourist icon and also provide a safe swimming environment for beach users.
-The final resting location will be determined as part of the S.S.
-Dicky Heritage and Conservation Plan as required by the State government approval process.

 - Project News June 2015

 - S.S.
 Dicky Heritage Impact Assessment - Part 1

 - S.S.
 Dicky Heritage Impact Assessment - Part 2